Anedumgottil/personal-site-hugo/content/posts/kalbi.md

 * 1/4 cup water
 * 1/8 cup Sprite
 * 1/8 cup mirin
-* 1 tbs seasame oil
+* 1 tbs sesame oil
 * 1/4 tsp black pepper
 * 1/4 tsp white pepper
 * Chopped slivers of white onion
 * Minced garlic to taste
-#### Optional Subisitutions
+#### Optional Substitutions
 * Swap Sprite for Asian Pear or Kiwis

 Let marinade for 4-12 hours, the longer the better.
-Pat the short ribs dry after marindating and broil on high for 4-6 mins on each side.
+Pat the short ribs dry after marinating and broil on high for 4-6 mins on each side.

 Let it rest and then enjoy.

-[Picture comming soon]
+[Picture coming soon]